eastmaels/steemblog.github.io/_posts/account/deanliu/2018-11-16_the-pioneer-of-irrefutable-irreversible-and-unalterable-content.md

 - - -

-This page is synchronized from the post: [The pioneer of irrefutable, irreversible and unalterable content](https://steemit.com/@deanliu/the-pioneer-of-irrefutable-irreversible-and-unalterable-content)
+This page is synchronized from the post: ['The pioneer of irrefutable, irreversible and unalterable content'](https://steemit.com/@deanliu/the-pioneer-of-irrefutable-irreversible-and-unalterable-content)